rtacconi16/first-spring-project/README.md

 **What is a service?**

   Services encapsulate the business logic of an application.
 They contain methods that perform specific operations, manipulate data, and implement the core functionality of the application.

+**What is a REST endpoint**

+  A REST endpoint is a specific URL (Uniform Resource Locator) within a web service or web application that is used to access a particular resource or perform a specific action using the principles of Representational State Transfer (REST).